The Repo Is The Company

 # Taste is the moat

-In a world where execution is commoditized by AI, the only differentiator is judgment.
+When everyone has AI doing the work, the only thing that sets you apart is judgment.
 What to build.
 Who to target.
 How to position.
 That never gets automated.

-LLMs are trained on mass-produced content.
-By definition, they produce mainstream output.
-The person who can look at two AI-generated messages and say “this one sucks, this one's good”—that taste is the scarce, non-replicable skill.
+AI is trained on the average of everything.
+By definition, it produces average output.
+The person who can look at two AI-generated messages and say “this one sucks, this one's good” — that taste is the scarce skill nobody can copy.

 Execution